LinusCrugnola/Notes/OOP_C++.md

 ```

 ### Constructors:
-The constructor of a subclass must call the constructor of the base-class to correctly initialize the attributes.
+The constructor of a subclass must call the constructor of the base-class at the start of the initializer list to correctly initialize the attributes.
 The syntax is the following:
 ```cpp
 SubClass(int x, int y)
     : SuperClass(x), attribute(y){} // constructor of SuperClass is called
 ```
-If the super-class has a default constructor this is not necessary.<br>
+If the super-class has a default constructor this is not necessary (but good practice).<br>
 The constructor of a base-class always calls the constructor of the super-class until the top level class is reached.
 This class then constructs his attributes and after that the attributes of the sub-classes are added in descending order.
 The destructors are called in the reverse order.<br>
 The copy constructor has to be redefined as well to call the copy constructors of the super-class.